 Want to unblock websites or streaming services on your Mac?
 Interested in preventing the government from tracking everything you do online?
 Perhaps you want to watch TV platforms on vacation?
-In this guide, we’ve recommended the best VPNs for Mac, so you can gain privacy, online freedom, and access region-locked content.
+This guide recommends the best VPNs for Mac and MacBook to gain privacy, online freedom, and access region-locked content.

-A Virtual Private Network (VPN) encrypts all the internet traffic coming from your Mac and directs it through a VPN server in a location you choose.
+A Virtual Private Network (VPN) encrypts all the internet traffic from your Mac and directs it through a VPN server in your chosen location.
 This prevents local networks, ISPs, and government agencies from tracking you online.
 It also protects you against hackers on public wifi.
 Not all VPNs are suitable for your Mac, but in this guide, you’ll find a roundup of the best providers.

-Don’t worry if you’re using an older version of macOS, either.
+Don’t worry if you’re using an older macOS version, either.
 These VPNs are designed to support all versions.
 Thanks to our comprehensive testing and research, you’ll be able to find the perfect Mac VPN for your personal needs and gain privacy no matter where you connect to the internet.
 Let’s dive in and discover the best VPN options for Mac.

 Below is a quick summary of the best VPNs for Mac in 2024.
 Keep scrolling for detailed summaries that will help you pick between them:

-3. ExpressVPN: Fantastic security, excellent connection speeds, and securely accesses most streaming sites like Netflix on Mac.
-Allows you to split-tunnel by application.
-Includes a 30-day money-back guarantee.
+- ExpressVPN: Solid security, fast connection speeds, and securely accesses most streaming sites like Netflix on Mac.
+Allows you to split tunnel by application.

 WANT TO TRY THE TOP VPN RISK FREE?